Shoalwater (WA)

 The labour market performance in Shoalwater lags significantly behind most other regions nationally

-The area offers limited local employment opportunities as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 2.8% and labour force increased by 3.7%, raising the unemployment rate by 0.8 percentage points.
-In contrast, Greater Perth experienced employment growth of 2.9%.
-State-level data to 25-November-25 shows WA employment contracted by 0.27%, with a state unemployment rate of 4.6% compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between sectors.
-Applying these projections to Shoalwater's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years.
+The area offers limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 2.7% and labour force by 3.5%, raising the unemployment rate by 0.8 percentage points.
+In contrast, Greater Perth had employment growth of 2.9% and labour force growth of 3.0%.
+National employment forecasts from May-25 suggest a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Shoalwater's employment mix indicates local employment should grow by 6.1% over five years and 12.9% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment